Rustem-Islamov/DataCampProject/README.md

 ## Introduction

 The goal of this project is to predict the results of 2022 French presidental elections.
 For this, we use different sources of data that are described later.
+The participants should predict the number of votes that were given for Emmanuel Macron, Marine Le Pen, and Jean-Luc Mélenchon in several cities of France.

 ### Data
 The data used in the project is open, links to download the data used in this project